 The 4-2-3-1 formation is the most commonly used, which means they’re almost half a dozen options in each team for this position.

 How can you filter out the best choices out of this bunch?
 Keep reading, because now the stats come into play.

-Arsenal is a classic example of a team using the 4-2-3-1 formation right now.
+Arsenal is a classic example of a team using the 4-2-3-1 formation.
 In a normal situation, Unai Emery is going to pick Pierre-Emerick Aubameyang as the lone striker and fill the three positions behind him with Özil, Mkhitaryan, Iwobi or Ramsey.

 Let’s look at Arsenal stats then.
 Go to whoscored.com website, pick Premier League and click Arsenal.
 Then browse to Arsenal squad and select Offensive stats.
 In this example, we look at the stats from last season to have a bit more data visible.